Nilakantha Somayaji: Astronomy

 In his Tantrasangraha, Nilakantha revised Aryabhata's model for the planets Mercury and Venus.
 According to George G. Joseph his equation of the centre for these planets remained the most accurate until the time of Johannes Kepler in the 17th century.

 In his Aryabhatiyabhasya, a commentary on Aryabhata's Aryabhatiya, Nilakantha developed a computational system for a partially heliocentric planetary model in which Mercury, Venus, Mars, Jupiter and Saturn orbit the Sun, which in turn orbits the Earth, similar to the Tychonic system later proposed by Tycho Brahe in the late 16th century.
 Most astronomers of the Kerala school who followed him accepted this planetary model.

-Somayaji time and again advocates the necessity of periodical modification of computation system based on observations and experimentations.
-One of his works, Jyotirmimamsa, is written exclusively for this purpose.
-His critical and analytical approach is reflected in all works.
+Somayaji consistently argued that astronomical parameters and computational models must undergo periodic revision based on continuous observations (dṛk-gaṇita-aikya).
+He also asserts that, when observation (pratyakṣa) and rationale (yukti) contradict the practiced tradition, the observable reality must guide the mathematical model.
+His specialized work Jyotirmīmāṃsā explicitly establishes a scientific epistemology for astronomy (jyotiḥśāstra).
+He utilized the methods of the Mīmāṃsā school of Indian philosophy to justfy continuous obervational verification (parīkṣā) instead of dogmatic traditional adherence.

 Works

 The following is a brief description of the works by Nilakantha Somayaji dealing with astronomy and mathematics.